straider/coding-dojo/QuickReferenceGuide/Exercises.md

 - Assign a value to a variable if it doesn't already have a value;
 - Swap the values of two variables of same type;
 - Swap the values of two variables of different types.
+- Declare a variable with the number of seconds in a hour;
+- Declare a variable with the perimeter of a rectangle with sides 2 and 3.

 ### 3.1.6.
 Function Type Variables

 - Can a variable hold a function value?